DamoM73/python-oop-with-deepest-dungeon/stage_2.md

 In Stage 1 we created three rooms, link them together, and got the program to describe them.
 While that was necessary, it doesn't make for a very good adventure game.
 So, in Stage 2 we will add code that allows the user to move between rooms, and we will create the **main loop**.

 The main loop is an essential aspect of **event-driven programming**.
 Our **main.py** will initialize the game, creating all the necessary objects.
-It will then enter in **main loop** where it will wait for the user to provide input, and then respond to this imput.
+It will then enter in **main loop** where it will wait for the user to provide input, and then respond to this input.

 ```{admonition} Event driven programming
 Event-driven programming is a type of computer programming where the order of tasks is determined by events, like a user clicking a button or receiving information from a sensor.